gregsholden/gregsholden.github.io/README.md

 Over 20 years of Corporate Finance and Capital Markets experience.

-Long history of working with cross-functional teams to executin complex strategic solutions.
+Long history of working with cross-functional teams and executing complex strategic transactions.

-Proven ability to distill complex topics into manageable pieces for non-technical audiences.
+Proven ability to simplify complex topics for non-technical audiences.

 Leadership experience building multiple businesses.